 In Islamic teachings, mehr is a compulsory part of the marriage contract.
 It must be agreed upon by both the bride and groom before the nikkah (marriage ceremony) takes place.
 This ensures that the bride begins her new life with a sense of financial security and dignity.
 She has the full right to decide how it will be given and in what form.

-Some people confuse mehr with dowry, but it’s important to clarify that Islamic dowry is not something taken from the bride’s family.
+Some people confuse mehr with dowry but it is important to clarify that Islamic dowry is not something taken from the bride’s family.
 Instead, what is mehr in Islam is a responsibility placed on the groom.
 This system protects women from exploitation and affirms their value in the relationship.

 Is Mehr the Same as Dowry in Islam?